 Adult homelessness is a prevalent problem for individuals in households with children, signalling a context wherein past childhood adversity is carried forward and associated with current contexts of developmental risk for the subsequent generation of children.
-In the present study, almost 51 000 (5.5%) individuals in households with children experienced homelessness at some point during their adult lives, with nearly one-half of those experiencing homelessness more than once.
-Increasing levels of childhood adversity were related to higher risk for ever having experienced adult homelessness, including both single episode and multiple episodes of homelessness, even when accounting for the influence of other key factors (e.g. sex, age, minority status, income).
+In the present study, almost 51,000 (5.5%) individuals in households with children experienced homelessness at some point during their adult lives, with nearly one-half of those experiencing homelessness more than once.
+Increasing levels of childhood adversity were related to higher risk for ever having experienced adult homelessness, including both single-episode and multiple-episodes of homelessness, even when accounting for the influence of other key factors (e.g., sex, age, minority status, income).

 Childhood adversity in the lives of the adult participants and adult homelessness were each linked to the current level of developmental risk in the household.
 Ten established risk factors measured the level of cumulative developmental risk for children in the context of each household.
-Childhood adversity and cumulative developmental risk were significantly related, even when taking into account the influences of other factors like the sex, age, income level and minority status of the participant.
+Childhood adversity and cumulative developmental risk were significantly related, even when taking into account the influences of other factors like the sex, age, income level, and minority status of the participant.
 Those who had experienced adult homelessness were more likely to be living in contexts of greater developmental risk for the subsequent generation of children.
 Homelessness seems to be simultaneously and independently related to both past childhood adversity for adults in the household and current contexts of developmental risk for children in the household.

 Adults' experiences of adversity in their own childhoods were also related to later adult homelessness.
-These findings are consistent with past work that links histories of adversity to homelessness (Shinn et al. 1991; Blankertz et al. 1993; Piliavin et al. 1993; Koegel et al. 1995; Herman et al. 1997; Burt 1999; Nyamathi et al. 2001; Stein et al. 2002; Tam et al. 2003; Montgomery et al. 2013), and a variety of other outcomes such as differences in physiological functioning (Cutuli et al. 2010; Shonkoff et al. 2012), health and chronic disease (Dong et al. 2003, 2004; Anda et al. 2006; Dube et al. 2009), foster care placement, mental illness (Anda et al. 2002, 2006, 2007; Dube et al. 2009), alcohol and substance use problems (Anda et al. 2002; Dube et al. 2003), relationship problems (Wolfe et al. 2001; Slominski et al. 2011), lower educational achievement (Perlman & Fantuzzo 2010) and juvenile justice involvement and incarceration (Maschi et al. 2008; Herz et al. 2010; Huang et al. 2012).
+These findings are consistent with past work that links histories of adversity to homelessness (Authors, 2013; Blankertz et al., 1993; Burt, 1999; Herman et al., 1997; Koegel et al., 1995; Nyamathi et al., 2001; Piliavin et al., 1993; Shinn et al., 1991; Stein et al., 2002; Tam et al., 2003), and a variety of other outcomes such as differences in physiological functioning (Cutuli et al., 2010; Shonkoff et al., 2012), health and chronic disease (Anda et al., 2006; Dong et al., 2003; Dong et al., 2004; Dube et al., 2009), foster care placement, mental illness (Anda et al., 2007; Anda et al., 2006; Anda et al., 2002; Dube et al., 2009), alcohol and substance use problems (Anda et al., 2002; Dube et al., 2003), relationship problems (Slominski et al., 2011; Wolfe et al., 2001), lower educational achievement (Perlman & Fantuzzo, 2010), and juvenile justice involvement and incarceration (Herz et al., 2010; Huang et al., 2012; Maschi et al., 2008).
 The negative influences of childhood adversity on multiple domains of developmental competence likely contribute to pathways of risk for adult homelessness and other problems.